 - Facebook users often create groups or fake profiles to share funeral arrangements in memory of loved ones.
 Scammers exploit this by setting up fake groups with images of the deceased and accurate funeral details, inviting their Facebook friends to join. - The pages lead Facebook users to video streaming sites that require a credit card payment for access.
-They may also solicit donations under the guise of honoring the deceased

-- or raising money for charity and funeral costs.
-At first glance, these sites appear legitimate, but they are actually phishing sites imitating real services. - Scammers have also targeted events like graduations, concerts, award ceremonies, weddings, and even rodeos.
-In Plympton, MA, scammers duplicated a Facebook group run by Plympton Police, misleading users into thinking they could stream the popular Plympton Night Out event.
+- They may also solicit donations under the guise of honoring the deceased or raising money for charity and funeral costs.
+At first glance, these sites appear legitimate, but they are actually phishing sites imitating real services. - This scam isn't limited to funerals; scammers also target events like graduations, concerts, award ceremonies, and weddings.

-Meta fined \$101.56m for poor user password storage
+Meta fined €91m for poor user password storage